SLINGhub/lancer/README.md

   $< 0.05$ ).
   - If not better, classify as poor linearity
   - If better, check concavity of the quadratic model
-    - If concavity is negative, classify as saturation
+    - If concavity is negative, classify as saturation regime
-    - If concavity is positive, classify as limit of detection (LOD)
+    - If concavity is positive, classify as noise regime
 - If $R \ge{0.8}$, $PRA \ge 80$, classify as good linearity

 <a href="#top">Back to top</a>